 Property consultants, building cleaning, fitout and plant maintenance

 3. Risk identification and remediation

-NEC determined that it should focus its immediate efforts on major vendors as determined by annual spend.
+As in FY2020, NEC determined that it should focus its immediate efforts on major vendors as determined by annual spend, although this year the scope increased as the annual spend threshold was lowered.
 NEC distributed its Supplier Code of Conduct together with a targeted questionnaire to determine each vendor’s level of compliance with modern slavery legislation.
-NEC received responses from approximately 80% of the target vendors and recorded such responses as part of our procurement records.
+Consistent with last year, NEC received responses from approximately 80% of the target vendors and recorded such responses as part of our procurement records.
 Although no obvious risks of modern slavery were identified as part of this process, NEC acknowledges the shortcomings of self reporting and that greater response rates are desirable.

-To aid risk identification in the future, NEC will also commence collating details from vendors concerning the geographic location of hardware and software production.
+To aid risk identification in the future, NEC will also commence collating and recording details from vendors concerning the geographic location of hardware and software production.